ED Sports Cricket Bat Buyers Guide

 Bats that come “pre-knocked” in or “pre-prepared”.
 This means that the manufacturers have employed some special machinery to compress the bats and mimic the “Knocking-in” process.
 However all manufacturers will still recommend Cricket Bats be knocked in for a short duration.
 Instead of knocking the bat in for long periods of time using a hardwood bat mallet, you could conduct some short practice slip catches using an old cricket ball.
 Knocking the face in further will be beneficial in developing the cricket bats overall performance.

-Guide to oiling and knocking in your cricket bat prior to use.
+Guide to knocking in & oiling your cricket bat before use:

 Oiling – All natural faced bats MUST be treated using raw linseed or a specialist cricket bat oil.
 The main purpose of oiling is to maintain moisture levels within the blade, and hence reduce the chances of cracking and splitting.